 Portfolio-assisted Prior Learning Assessment (PLA)

 Portfolio-assisted Prior Learning Assessment is available through participating academic departments when CLEP and Credit by Examination are not appropriate for assessing a student’s previous learning.
 Credit may be awarded for general education or for courses in majors, minors or concentrations.
 Departments or schools may choose to participate on a case-by-case basis or may designate selected courses available via PLA.
-Additional information is available through Extended Programs at 734.487.0407 or 800.777.3521 or firstname.lastname@example.org.
+For additional information please contact Dr. Doris Fields, Director of Undergraduate Studies at 734.487.7696 or firstname.lastname@example.org.

 Transfer Student Information